The Teratogen Information System

 Of critical importance is that observed associations make biological sense.
 Exposures which produce malformations in the embryo or fetus should do so only during organogenesis or histogenesis, and affected structures should only be susceptible to the teratogenic action of an agent at specific gestational times.
 Systemic absorption of the agent by the mother and its presence at susceptible sites in the embryo or placenta should be demonstrable.
 In most cases, exposure to a greater quantity of the agent should increase the likelihood of abnormalities.
 Such dose-response relationships are expected in experimental studies but are often not demonstrable in human data because of the limited dose range encountered clinically.
 Finally, a causal inference is supported if a reasonable pathogenic mechanism can be established for the observed effect.

 TERIS includes data on teratogenicity, transplacental carcinogenesis, embryonic or fetal death, and fetal and perinatal pharmacologic effects of drugs and selected environmental agents.
-Information regarding the pharmacodynamics of the agents, their excretion in breast milk, and their maternal and neonatal pharmacology is not included but is available elsewhere (Brunton et al., 2006; O’Neil et al., 2006; Sweetman, 2007; Briggs et al., 2008).
+Information regarding the pharmacodynamics of the agents, their excretion in breast milk, and their maternal and neonatal pharmacology is not included but is available elsewhere (Brunton et al., 2011; Sweetman, 2011; Briggs et al., 2011; O’Neil, 2013).
 The mutagenicity of agents is also usually excluded.
-Although many agents have been shown to be mutagenic in experimental systems (Shepard & Lemire, 2007), there is no evidence in humans that exposure of an individual to any mutagen measurably increases the risk of congenital anomalies in his or her offspring (Crow & Denniston, 1985).
+Although many agents have been shown to be mutagenic in experimental systems (Shepard, 2010), there is no evidence in humans that exposure of an individual to any mutagen measurably increases the risk of congenital anomalies in his or her offspring (Crow & Denniston, 1985).

 Near the beginning of each agent summary is an aphorism printed entirely in capital letters.
 It should be noted that the risk rating in the aphorism refers only to the risk of teratogenic effects after maternal exposure to commonly encountered doses.
 Exposures to unusually high doses, especially to doses that are toxic to the mother, may be associated with a higher risk.
 Other adverse effects, such as alterations of perinatal adaptation or transplacental carcinogenesis, are considered separately in the narrative and, if deemed sufficiently important, are also mentioned in the aphorism under “Comments.”